 Short-term programs are worth looking at as they make you job-ready quicker instead of opting for longer Master-level programs.
 Ashton College is currently offering four bursaries worth $8,000 each for full-time tuition.
 Apply here.

 Healthcare: if you are a Canadian citizen or permanent resident, apply for public health insurance, which covers most health-care services.
 Each province and territory has its own health insurance plan.
 Sometimes, it may take up to three months for your insurance to kick in, so you should have private insurance to cover your needs in the interim.
-Even after you get public insurance, you may still need a private one to include things that the government health card doesn’t cover.
-Walk-in clinics are alright, but you if you have an emergency, you’re better off going to a hospital.
+Even after you get public insurance, you may still need a private one to include things that the government health card doesn't cover.
+Walk-in clinics are alright, but if you have an emergency, you're better off going to a hospital.

-Tipping: there’s a big culture for tipping because most jobs in the service sector pay minimum wage.
+Tipping: there's a culture for tipping because most jobs in the service sector pay minimum wage.
 So if you go to a pub, take a taxi, have your hair cut, remember to tip.
 You will get two options: tip in percentage or dollars.
 You can choose the most appropriate one.
 If you choose percentage, most card machines show only the higher percentages as options: e.g. 18, 22, 25.
 You can choose the “other” option to add a percentage of your choice.
 Fifteen percent is a good go-to in most cases.

-Compass card: public transportation system is excellent in Canada and is well connected by road, rail and water.
+Compass card: The public transportation system is excellent in Canada and is well connected by road, rail and water.
 Given our ongoing battle to contain or reverse climate change, using public transit is the smart thing to do.
-You could buy a ticket on a need basis, but it’s much better value for money to get a Compass card and use it as a debit card by topping it up.
+You could buy a ticket on a need basis, but it's much better value for money to get a Compass card and use it as a debit card by topping it up.
 You can get a Compass card at SkyTrain stations at the machine where you buy your tickets.
 Load it up and travel worry-free.

 Compass gives you up to 90 minutes of travel across buses, SkyTrain service and the Seabus on a stored-value fare.
 What it means is, suppose you got off at Gastown at noon and get on another bus before or by 1:30 pm, you won't be charged again.

-Driving: if you have a driver’s licence from your home country, you may be able to legally drive in Canada for a few months, but you will eventually need to get a Canadian driver’s licence.
+Driving: if you have a driver’s licence from your home country, you may be able to drive in Canada for a few months legally, but you will eventually need to get a Canadian driver’s licence.
 To get your licence, you might need to take a road test and a knowledge test.
 You may even qualify to exchange your existing license depending on the country that issued your original licence.
 Each province and territory has its own application process.

 Insurance costs are high; finding parking spaces is an issue.
 There are many rideshare services like car2go or Evo, which you can use to avoid all the hassles of owning a car.